JoGall/jogall.github.io/_posts/2017-09-15-robin-hood-teams-pt-2.md

     ## (Intercept)         dist
     ##     1.38496     -0.05992

-So for each relative league position higher we can expect to lose about -0.06 ppg (and gain 0.06 ppg for each relative league position lower).
+So for each relative league position higher an opposing team is, we can expect to lose about -0.06 ppg (and gain 0.06 ppg for each relative league position lower the opposing team is).

 But isn't all this obvious?
 In fact, is it even possible for the slope of this line to be anything other than negative?
-After all, teams with a superior league position also have a superior ppg -- that's why they're higher in the league.
+After all, teams with a superior league position also have a superior ppg -- isn't that why they're higher in the league?

-Let's look at similar regression lines for individual teams to see...
+Let's investigate by looking at similar regression lines for individual teams.

 ------------------------------------------------------------------------